|

 His works have sold more than six million copies around the world

-contemporary writers, who makes the crucial themes of our time his
+contemporary writers, who mkes the crucial themes of our time his

 own and transforms them into the stuff of fiction with humour and